 You can check out my top business tools here for more information.

 Here’s some tips to help you create an digital products quickly and for cheap:

 - Before you start creating a product, do a survey with your email list or your social media and find out what they need help with.
 Use those ideas along with market research to come up with a product idea.
 A word of warning though: if no one has EVER created and sold the product you want to make, you might want to double-check.
 It’s better to have more competition than none because having competition means there is a high demand for that product.

 - Be as specific as possible with your topic.
 If you have a step by step actionable guide or workbook that’s even better.

 - Use free tools like iBooks, Canva and Google Drive (sheets/docs) to create your draft quickly and for cheap.
 You don’t need a $100 software to launch your first tiny product.

-- Use services like Gumroad that do all the hosting, digital downloads (with automatic emails) and payment processing for you.
+- Use services like STAN that do all the hosting, digital downloads (with automatic emails) and payment processing for you.
 No need to understand complicated plugins or buy expensive software when you are just starting out.

 Wanna learn how you can create and sell your digital product in 30 days or less?
 Grab my Digital Product Bundle!